 According to Jesus (as quoted by the disciple whom Jesus loved!), the equation looks like this: Love = obedience.
 Love = recognizing the authority of the Lord and then submitting to it.
 (Perhaps the way Martha and kyria offer a play on words reinforces John’s point.
 Loving Jesus is more than being busy for him, it is about being His .)

-We all sing the song, “Jesus loves me”, and of course we know that’s true; but would you say that you LOVE Jesus?
-Here’s a circular summary of that verse about having commandments and keeping them: How many of Jesus’ commands do you HAVE (possess, know)?
+We all sing the song, “Jesus loves me”, and of course we know that’s true; as a child, it comforted me to think that Jesus loved ME.
+But, was there a song that spoke of reciprocation?
+Can we sing a song that says WE love JESUS?
+Here’s a circular summary of John 14:21 about having commandments and keeping them: How many of Jesus’ commands do you HAVE (possess, know)?
 First, read the stuff Jesus said to do.
 All of it, not just the best-known quotes.
 We’ve all done that, haven’t we?